siavash9000/netlimy/README.md

 # What is netlimy ?
-netlimy is an easy to use and easy to scale website self hosting framework.
-It enables you to setup a running website including its continuous delivery within a few minutes on your own infrastructure. netlimy is for everyone who loves to conveniently run his own website and at the same time keep full control of the infrastructure.
+netlimy is an easy to use and easy to scale self hosting framework for jekyll websites.
+It is based solely on docker and enables you to setup a running website including continuous delivery within a few minutes on your own infrastructure. netlimy is for everyone who loves to conveniently run his own website and keeping full control over its infrastructure.

 ## Features:
 * no dependencies but docker.
-* easy setup
+* easy setup for your jekyll website.
-* fast and slick continuous delivery. push to git and see the content on your website 30 seconds later.
+* fast continuous delivery. push to git and netlimy builds and deploy your website automatically.
 * form to email handler included. receive all form submissiions via email.
 * easily extendable through docker. add own apis easily and within minutes.
 * easy scaling. add new server within seconds.
 * gitlab integration included

-# Getting started with the local setup
+# Test netlimy locally

 You can tryout netlimy easily with docker-compose.
 First clone the repo: